 Think about it: a traditional radio or TV interview, or newspaper or magazine article, is seen or read when the piece is aired or published, then becomes available to an unlimited audience on the Internet, and then is circulated more through social media platforms.

-“Old school” publicity via traditional media coverage isn’t old and it isn’t dying.
-In fact, traditional media coverage for book marketing has joined the new frontier, and it’s more powerful than ever when it comes to spreading the word about a book or author and sparking book sales
+Old school book publicity via traditional media coverage isn’t passe, and it isn’t dying.
+Traditional media coverage for book marketing has joined the new frontier, and it’s more powerful than ever when it comes to spreading the word about a book or author and sparking book sales